 How would you describe your experience with doctors in your home country?

 Good and bad, really.
-In general there are not many Brazilian doctors that know anything about HAE and naturally that can cause problems.
-In the beginning of 2013 I had to undergo surgery for gallstones.
-Some doctors refused doing the operation when they heard my diagnosis but in the end there was one who accepted.
+In general there are not many Brazilian doctors that know anything about HAE and naturally, that can cause problems.
+In the beginning of 2013, I had to undergo surgery for gallstones.
+Some doctors refused to do the operation when they heard my diagnosis but in the end, there was one who accepted.

 Despite this and similar episodes that I have been through, I am an optimistic person and I live well with HAE.
 It helps me a great deal to know that I am not alone – that there are in fact people around the world who face the same problems as I do.
 That is very comforting.
 I have found many friends who understand me and know how I feel.
 During difficult times I run to them.